YAL-Tools/yal-dl/README.md

 	They also ignore the logged-in-only rules, as if that has ever stopped anyone.
 -	Bluesky can also serve you WEBPs or *slightly lossy* PNGs if you ask nicely.\
 	(change `@jpeg` at the end of a URL to `@webp` or `@png`)
+-	Isn't it kind of quirky that social media put usernames in `og:title`?\
+	Like if you supply a news article, image most likely relates to `og:title`, but for social media you need to read `og:description` instead.
+And how do you know which one it is?
 -	You can hand-write rules for other websites, but it is work (on average).

 ## Considerations